 Chinese ministerial regulations continue to conflict with national laws relevant to the protection of individuals with HIV/AIDS, thus undermining enforcement of the legal protections in those laws.
-China's Employment Promotion Law prohibits employers from refusing a candidate's employment on the basis that the individual is a carrier of any infectious pathogen, except in jobs that are prone to facilitate the spread of infectious diseases (Article 30).
-However, the law does not define or list the type of employment that is considered "prone to facilitate the spread of infectious diseases," resulting in loopholes for employers to discriminate against individuals with HIV/AIDs or Hepatitis B.64 Furthermore, directives and regulations passed by lower level administrative bodies openly violate the non-discrimination provision.
-Regulations such as "Standards on Physical Examination of Civil Servants," "Standards on Physical Examination Relating to Employment," and "Implementation Measures of the Prevention and Control of Infectious Diseases Act" prohibit individuals with HIV/AIDS or Hepatitis B from working in certain fields, violating their right to equal employment.65
+China's Employment Promotion Law prohibits employers from refusing a candidate's employment on the basis that the individual is a carrier of any infectious pathogen (Article 30).64 However, directives and regulations passed by lower level administrative bodies openly violate this provision.
+Regulations such as "Standards on Physical Examination of Civil Servants," "Standards on Physical Examination Relating to Employment," and "Implementation

+Measures of the Prevention and Control of Infectious Diseases Act" prohibit individuals with HIV/AIDS or Hepatitis B from working in certain fields, violating their right to equal employment.65